 PS: Two big winter workout tips: crank that heat for an hour or more before you workout.
 You need the room as warm as you can get it.
 And consider mixing it up with Tracy’s trampoline workout.
 Dancing on hard floors when it’s cold out is harder, even with the heat on, and may lead to injury.
 I give my calves and joints a rest once or twice a week.

-Anonymous asked: Hi there.
+Anonymous said: Hi there.
 I recently purchased the Tracy Anderson Dance Cardio for Beginners, however I did not take into account my entirely carpeted apartment.
 After just one run through I'm thinking carpet + Tracey might be a bad, ankle-twisting combination?
 Do you do the cardio on hardwood floors, or is carpet doable?

 Oh dear!
 Carpet + dancing is a terrible combination, I’m afraid.
 Even the slightly uneven floorboards in my apartment aren’t great.
 I much preferred the fake-wood Pergot floor in my last apartment — it had some give, which is easier on your calves and joints.